gregcaporaso/gregcaporaso.github.com/contact.md

 ---

 # QIIME 2 Support
 If you're looking for help with QIIME 2, please visit the [QIIME 2 Forum](https://forum.qiime2.org).
 Start by searching to see if your question has already been answered, and if not feel free to create a new post.
+It's free!

-Posting to the QIIME 2 Forum is generally quicker than emailing the developers directly as multiple moderators are always tracking posts on the QIIME 2 Forum.
+Requesting help on the QIIME 2 Forum is generally quicker than contacting the developers directly.
+We sometimes lose track of our email, but multiple moderators are always tracking posts on the Forum.

 # Jobs
 The Caporaso Lab is often hiring.
 Position types include research